Managing Systems

 All boxes are checked by default.
 Uncheck what you don't want to save download time and disk space.

-Video snaps require an EmuMovies account with an active subscription.
+Video snaps require an EmuMovies paid subscription (Tier 3).
 They're worth it—gameplay videos look incredible in HyperSpin.
+Choose from 240p, 480p, or 1080p resolutions based on your storage and quality needs.

 Step 7: Setup Progress